TuckerEstep/AR_RangerOutfit/README.md

-Ranger AR FILTER Outfi Project for USACE
+Ranger AR Filter Outfit Project for USACE

 A real-time AR project that overlays a ranger hat and vest onto a person using their webcam.